JetBrains/Qodana/topics/faq.md

 Here is the collection of questions that may let you understand %product% better.

-## What can I read about %product?

-You can study the [](about-qodana.md) section for better understanding of what %product% is.

 ## Can I use Qodana right away, or is customization required?

 You can use various ways to run %product% as described on the [](Quick-start.xml) page.
 All of them require the